raghebbenhamouda/AWS-Solutions-Architect---Associate/AWS-Solutions-Architect---Associate.md

     - Best for short-term, spikey or unpredictable workloads and for testing/experimenting
 - **Reserved (best long-term)**
     - For apps that have steady-state, predictable usage or need reserved capacity (eg: databases)
+    - **When a Reserved Instance expires, any instances that were covered by the Reserved Instance are billed at the on-demand price**
     - Price is dependent on
         - Term: length of commitment (1 or 3 year)
         - Payment option: all upfront, partial upfront or no upfront